 Vision Zero Coalition

-Join Walk SF and the community groups supporting Vision Zero including Alamo Square Neighborhood Association, California Walks, CC Puede, Central City SRO Collaborative, Chinatown Community Development Center, Chinatown TRIP, College Hill Neighborhood Association, Community Housing Partnership, Council of Community Housing Organizations, Excelsior Action Group, Folks for Polk, Friends of Monterey Blvd., Hayes Valley Neighborhood Association, Independent Living Resource Center of San Francisco, Lighthouse for the Blind, Livable City, Mission Community Market, Mission Economic Development Association, North of Panhandle Neighborhood Association, Pedestrian Safety Advisory Committee, San Francisco Bicycle Coalition, SF Housing Action Coalition, SF Bay Walks, San Francisco Unified School District, Senior & Disability Action, sf.citi, Tenderloin Housing Clinic, Tenderloin Neighborhood Development, TODCO, United Playaz, and the Yerba Buena Alliance.
+Join Walk SF and the community groups supporting Vision Zero including Alamo Square Neighborhood Association, California Walks, CC Puede, Central City SRO Collaborative, Chinatown Community Development Center, Chinatown TRIP, College Hill Neighborhood Association, Community Housing Partnership, Council of Community Housing Organizations, Excelsior Action Group, FDR Democratic Club of San Francisco, Folks for Polk, Friends of Monterey Blvd., Hayes Valley Neighborhood Association, Independent Living Resource Center of San Francisco, Lighthouse for the Blind, Livable City, Mission Community Market, Mission Economic Development Association, North of Panhandle Neighborhood Association, Pedestrian Safety Advisory Committee, OWL San Francisco, San Francisco Bicycle Coalition, San Francisco National Federation of Filipino American Association, SF Housing Action Coalition, SF Bay Walks, San Francisco Unified School District, Senior & Disability Action, sf.citi, SOMCAN, South Beach Mission Bay Merchant Association, Tenderloin Housing Clinic, Tenderloin Neighborhood Development, TODCO, United Playaz, and the Yerba Buena Alliance.

-Street Score 2014 to read Walk SF’s report card on walking.
+- Street Score 2014: Walk SF’s first, annual report card on walking.

-Vision Zero Flyer and join the call for an end to ALL traffic-related deaths in 10 years.
+- Vision Zero Flyer: help call for an end to ALL traffic-related deaths in 10 years by sharing this fact sheet.

 Learn more about Vision Zero initiative and the growing movement to save lives through infrastructure, enforcement technology, and targeted education.